 * The travel price excludes general increases in transport costs and currency fluctuations.

-* Prices are subject to the availability of selected accommodation.
+* Prices are subject to availability of selected accommodations.

 * We reserve the right to change the travel program at short notice.

 Included in tour price:

 - Private, local, qualified, English speaking tour guide from Victoria Falls International Airport in Zimbabwe to Lilongwe International Airport in Malawi